 - Easy to track daily

-- The user can simply take a picture of their face and the app’s AI will figure out what and which parts of their face contain blemishes, cysts, scarring, etc. Then it will jot that down in their journal for the user, but still allow the user to make changes to the notes if the AI got it wrong or they wanted to add another note later.
+The user can simply take a picture of their face and an AI will figure out what and which parts of their face contain blemishes, cysts, scarring, etc. It will then note that information down in the user’s journal for the user, but still allow the user to make changes to the notes if the AI made a mistake or the user wanted to add more notes later.

 - Easy to add routine

-- The user can scan the barcode of any of the products they are using and a barcode scanner within the app will search the internet for the product and display the main ingredients as well as the usage.
-Therefore, the user is not adding ingredients by hand thus wasting time.
+The user can scan the barcode of any product they are using and through an internet search, the app will display the main ingredients as well as the usage.
+Therefore, the user is not adding their skincare and it’s usage by hand thus wasting time.

 - Offer information on acne and specific acne ingredients based on scientific/medical input

-- In the “dictionary,” the user can lear what certain ingredients are as well as how they should be used based on information gathered from dermatologists/scientific community and based on other user feedback.
+In the dictionary, the user can learn what certain ingredients are as well as how they should be used based on information gathered from dermatologists or a scientific community.

 low-fi prototypes & field testing

 I created a cardboard iPhone X prototype and hand-drew some of the key screens the user would most likely interact with daily.
-I then tested it in-front of a group of 5 individuals both male and female and age ranging from 20-27.
+I then tested it with 5 different individuals separately that were both male and female with ages ranging from 20-27.
 I took notes as they were acting out enactments.

 Top Feedback Notes:

-"Adding a “what I already know about my skin” in onboarding would help tailor the app more towards them.” - Eddie M.
+“Adding a “what I already know about my skin” section in onboarding would help tailor the app more towards me.” - Eddie M.

-"Saving a real picture of your face and be able to toggle to see if its ur face or a character." - Mahsa M.
+What about saving a real picture of your face and being able to toggle back and forth from a character and your actual face?” - Mahsa M.

 From the feedback given, I realized that my hand-drawn UI seemed a bit bland and wasn’t very comprehensive.
 I wanted to fix that in my first digital version, while also giving more features related to the apps purpose to test out such as: